-- PSIAS 1000 requires the Charter to, 'establish internal audit's right of access to all records, assets, personnel and premises, including those of partner organisations where appropriate, and its authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities'. - The CFA's Constitution Finance Procedure Rule 23.4 states that internal (and external) auditors have the right of access at all times to the service's premises, assets, data and records.
-They may require such information and explanations as they see fit. - Whilst not explicit, Rule 23.4 is a conduit to seeking agreement to access relevant records (whether electronic or otherwise) for services provided under contracts and partnership arrangements of all kinds including joint, shared and pooled arrangements.
+- 6.5.
+The PSIAS require the Charter to 'authorise access to records, personnel and physical properties relevant to the performance of engagements'. - 6.6.
+The CFA's Constitution Finance Procedure Rule 23.4 states that internal (and external) auditors have the right of access at all times to the service's premises, assets, data and records.
+They may require such information and explanations as they see fit.

+- 6.7.
+Whilst not explicit, Rule 23.4 is a conduit to seeking agreement to access relevant records (whether electronic or otherwise) for services provided under contracts and partnership arrangements of all kinds including joint, shared and pooled arrangements.
 This right of access should be incorporated within all relevant contract or service agreement documents involving CFA services provided other than internally.
-It applies to all internal auditors legitimately engaged on CFA internal audit business. - Where services subject to audit are provided to the CFA through partnership arrangements, the HoIAS shall decide, in consultation with all parties, the extent to which reliance shall be placed on assurances provided on behalf of partner organisations or their internal auditors.
-Where appropriate, adequate access rights will be agreed if it is determined that Internal Audit should conduct its own work to derive relevant assurances rather than rely on other parties. - LCCIAS will safeguard all information obtained in the carrying out of its duties and will only use it for the purposes of an audit or investigation.
+It applies to all internal auditors legitimately engaged on CFA internal audit business. - 6.8.
+Where services subject to audit are provided to the CFA through partnership arrangements, the HolAS shall decide, in consultation with all parties, the extent to which reliance shall be placed on assurances provided on behalf of partner organisations or their internal auditors.
+Where appropriate, adequate access rights will be agreed if it is determined that Internal Audit should conduct its own work to derive relevant assurances rather than rely on other parties. - 6.9.
+LCCIAS will safeguard all information obtained in the carrying out of its duties and will only use it for the purposes of an audit or investigation.
 LCCIAS will make no disclosure of any information held unless this is authorised or there is a legal or professional requirement to do so.